nuxtjs支持api接口,serverMiddleware

 Before diving into the implementation and ideas behind it, here is the full source code I’m referring to through this blog post.
 It’s from my company’s website developmint.de.

-The main goal was a simple API endpoint accessible through Nuxt.js to handle the three contact form fields (name, email and message) and to send an email with the data if everything is alright.
+The main goal was a simple API endpoint accessible through Nuxt.js to handle the three contact form fields (nameemail and message) and to send an email with the data if everything is alright.

 Let’s get it on - serverMiddleware

 While developing the redirect-module for Nuxt, I came in touch with serverMiddleware.
-Those run before the actual vue-server-renderer
+Those run before the actual vue-server-renderer and are usually used for handling static assets, forcing HTTPS or, in case of redirect-module, rewriting routes.

 But as they are highly customizable and flexible, why not use them as endpoints instead?